-The issue of dust has become particularly pertinent given recent Atacama Large Millimetre Array (ALMA) observations yielding the first glimpses of dust at $z \sim 4-6$ through programs including the ALMA Large Program to INvestigate C+ at Early Times \citep[ALPINE;][]{dessauges2020, bethermin2020} and at $z \sim 6.5-7.5$ through the ALMA Reionization Epoch Bright Line Emission Survey \citep[REBELS;][]{bouwens2022, inami2022}.
-These observations are in accord with previous estimates of extremely high dust-to-stellar-mass ratios (ranging between $0.012-3\%$) for star forming galaxies with stellar masses $M_* \sim 10^{8.3-10.5}\msun$, at $z \gsim 7$ \citep[e.g.][]{watson2015, laporte2017, hashimoto2019,bakx2020, reuter2020, bouwens2022} and suggest as much as 30\% of the total star formation rate density at $z \sim 7$ might be obscured by dust \citep{Algera2023}.
+The issue of dust enrichment and its impact on galaxy luminosity has become particularly pertinent given recent Atacama Large Millimetre Array (ALMA) observations that are yielding the first glimpses of dust within the first billion years.
+These include the ALMA Large Program to INvestigate C+ at Early Times \citep[ALPINE;][]{dessauges2020, bethermin2020} at $z \sim 4-6$ and the ALMA Reionization Epoch Bright Line Emission Survey at $z \sim 6.5-7.5$ \citep[REBELS;][]{bouwens2022, inami2022}.
+Tantalisingly, these observations yield extremely high dust-to-stellar-mass ratios (ranging between $0.012-3\%$) for star forming galaxies with stellar masses $M_* \sim 10^{8.3-10.5}\msun$, at $z \gsim 7$, in accord with a number of previous estimates \citep[e.g.][]{watson2015, laporte2017, hashimoto2019,bakx2020, reuter2020, bouwens2022}.
+They also suggest as much as 30\% of the total star formation rate density at $z \sim 7$ might be obscured by dust \citep{Algera2023}.
 This has led to a variety of approaches aimed at studying the key dust processes and dust enrichment of early galaxies, ranging from zoom-in simulations \citep[e.g.][]{zhukovska2016,hirashita2018, mckinnon2018} to cosmological simulations \citep{graziani2020,vogelsberger2020,DiCesare2023,Katz2023,Vijayan2024} to semi-analytic models \citep[e.g.][]{popping2017,vijayan2019, triani2020, dayal2022,mauerhofer23dust}.
 As might be expected, dust enrichment and its impact on the visibility of early systems crucially depends on the model assumptions of dust production and its spatial segregation as compared to star forming sites \citep[e.g.][]{inami2022}.

-In this work, we develop an analytic model that jointly explores the impact of extremely high star formation rates (SFR) and the associated dust enrichment on the visibility of early systems.
-Starting from the halo mass function, we use the (faint-end of the) observed UV LF at $z \sim 5-13$, to calibrate the star formation efficiency at any given redshift; crucially we also model sources that can be significantly scattered off the average main sequence of star formation.
+In this work, we develop an analytic model that, for the first time, jointly explores the impact of two crucial components - bursty star formation rates (SFR) and the associated dust enrichment - on the visibility of early systems.
+Starting from the halo mass function, we use the faint-end of the observed UV LF at $z \sim 5-13$, to calibrate the star formation efficiency at a given redshift; crucially we also model sources that can be significantly scattered off the average main sequence of star formation.
 We then calculate the dust enrichment for a given stellar mass including all of the key dust processes using minimal free parameters - this is used to obtain the ``dust-attenuated" luminosity for each system.